 Start the engine and let it idle.

-Check each injector with a running engine with a stethoscope to see if it clicks.
-These clicks occur as the nozzle opens and closes.
+Check each injector with a stethoscope while the engine is running to see if it clicks.
+These clicks occur when the injector opens and closes.

-If there is no stethoscope, then you can check the injectors with a screwdriver or simply by touching your finger.
+If you don't have a stethoscope, you can check the injectors with a screwdriver or just by touching them with your finger.

-If an unusual noise about operation is determined or there is none at all, then you need to check the voltage supply, resistance and density of the nozzles.
+If unusual noise is detected during operation or there is no noise at all, then it is necessary to check the voltage supply, resistance and density of the injectors.

 Checking the supply voltage and resistance

-Check voltage supply.
-To do this, remove the plug from the nozzle and connect the LED probe (or voltmeter) between two contacts.
-Have an assistant turn on the starter.
-Probe LED should blink (voltmeter should show voltage spikes).
+Check the voltage supply.
+To do this, remove the plug from the injector and connect the LED tester (or a voltmeter) between the two contacts.
+The assistant should turn on the starter.
+The LED of the tester should blink (the voltmeter should show voltage surges).

-If the LED does not flash, then the voltage supply circuit or the control unit itself is faulty.
+If the LED does not blink, then the voltage supply circuit or the control unit itself is faulty.

-Connect an ohmmeter between both terminals on each injector and measure the resistance.
-If the resistance on one of the injectors is very different from the others, then it must be replaced.
+Connect an ohmmeter between both contacts on each of the injectors and measure the resistance.
+If the resistance on one of the injectors is very different from the others, then it needs to be replaced.

 Density check

-Remove the injector, leaving the valves and fuel lines connected to the fuel distributor pipe.
+Remove the injector, leaving the valves and fuel lines connected to the fuel rail.

 Place the nozzle in a suitable measuring container.

-The assistant should turn on the starter for a few seconds and you need to compare the spray pattern of the jet at different nozzles.
-The jet of fuel should be cone-shaped and look about the same for all injectors.
+The assistant should turn on the starter for a few seconds and compare the spray pattern of the different injectors.
+The fuel jet should be cone-shaped and look approximately the same for all injectors.

 Pull the plugs off the injectors.

 Turn on the ignition for about 5 seconds without turning on the starter.
-Then check the tightness of the injectors - they should not leak more than one drop of fuel per minute.
+Then check the tightness of the injectors - no more than one drop of fuel per minute should flow out of them.